duttaprat/PPI-based-MOPSO/README.md

 # Protein-protein-interaction-based-multi-objective particle-swarm-optimization

-Author :- Pratik Dutta, Sriparna Saha and Sukanya Naskar
+Authors :- Pratik Dutta, Sriparna Saha and Sukanya Naskar

+Requirements : - Python 2.7, Numpy

-Multi-Objective Particle Swarm Optimization , as the name suggests deals with multiple objective functions alongside the PSO method to find the non-redundant particles from a population of given particles.
+<b>Multi-Objective Particle Swarm Optimization</b> , as the name suggests deals with multiple objective functions alongside the PSO method to find the non-redundant particles from a population of given particles.

 This code is an implementation of MultiObjective Particle Swarm Optimization algorithm based on Crowding Distance values.